 Shooting victim’s husband says police detained him for hours

-ATLANTA (AP) — A man who survived the shooting that killed his wife at an Atlanta-area massage business last week said police treated him badly, detaining him in handcuffs for four hours after the attack.
+ATLANTA (AP) — A man who survived the shooting that killed his wife at an Atlanta-area massage business last week said police detained him in handcuffs for four hours after the attack.

 Mario Gonzalez said he was held in a patrol car outside the spa.
 The revelation, in an interview with Mundo Hispanico, a Spanish-language news website, follows other criticism of Cherokee County officials investigating the March 16 attack, which killed four people.
 Four others were killed about an hour later at two spas in Atlanta.

-Gonzalez’s accusation would also mean that he remained detained after police released security video images of the suspected gunman and after authorities captured him 150 miles south of Atlanta.
-He questioned whether his treatment by authorities was because he’s Mexican.
+Gonzalez’s accusation would also mean that he remained detained after police released security video images of the suspected gunman and after authorities captured that suspect about 150 miles (240 kilometers) south of Atlanta.
+Gonzalez questioned whether his treatment by authorities was because he’s Mexican.

-The Cherokee County Sheriff’s Office did not immediately respond to an email seeking comment Monday.
+Cherokee County Sheriff Frank Reynolds said in an emailed statement Monday afternoon that his office would not have any further comment on the case and is focusing on the investigation and prosecution.

 Cherokee sheriff’s Capt.
 Jay Baker was removed as spokesman for the case after telling reporters the day after the shootings that Long had “a really bad day” and “this is what he did.”
 A Facebook page appearing to belong to Baker promoted a T-shirt with racist language about China and the coronavirus last year.